dreger/thelivingwell.co/_posts/eat/2016-03-10-philosophy.md

 Here’s what I don’t do:

 **Restrictive plans.** I am not a vegetarian or vegan, and I do not endorse paleo, atkins or any other restrictive eating lifestyle.
-We do not have any diseases or food allergies (other than my lame dairy intolerance) that require us to restrict any one food group.
+We do not have any diseases or food allergies that require us to restrict any one food group.
+Recently, I decided to not eat dairy at all.
+More on THAT journey later.

-**Refined.** I limit are refined grains and sugar based on personal preference.
+**Refined.** I limit refined grains and sugar based on personal preference.
 Sugar is my big thing.
 I’ll bore you on that later, sister.

 **Alcohol.** It’s not that we don’t drink, mama loves a good glass of cabernet.
 But just once a week, maybe two if it’s a special weekend.
 Honestly, I just don’t love the way it makes my body feel.
 So I make sure to get enough H2O in while sipping my cocktails.